-Yuko Yoshikawa, who runs a photo agency in Tokyo, felt that impulse in the months after a massive tsunami and earthquake devastated much of Japan’s northeastern coast.
+Yuko Yoshikawa, who runs a photo agency in Tokyo, felt that impulse two years ago, in the months after a massive tsunami and earthquake devastated much of Japan’s northeastern coast.

 They called themselves Photohoku.
 They give photos to the people of the Tohoku, which is the region of Japan where many people lost everything in the disaster, including their family photos.

-We caught up with them at a town festival in Yamamoto-cho in Miyagi Prefecture.
-There were about a dozen or so photographers on hand, shuffling locals to an impromptu photo studio.
+At a recent town festival in Yamamoto-cho in Miyagi Prefecture, there were about a dozen or so photographers on hand, shuffling locals to an impromptu photo studio.

-As we pass the time, Takuya Aota, the father, explains that he’s a firefighter.
+As time passes, Takuya Aota, the father, explains he’s a firefighter.
 He saw the damage in Yamamoto-cho up close.
 He crawled through the rubble to count bodies.

 He believes Yamamoto-cho was forgotten quickly, even within Japan.
 Rumors spread, he said, that when politicians surveyed the damage by helicopter right after the disaster, they were napping.